CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 CREATE TABLE LIKE
 -----------------

-You can create a table that has the same schema as an existing table by using the **CREATE TABLE ...
+You can create a table with the same schema as an existing table by using the **CREATE TABLE ...
 LIKE** statement.
 Column attribute, table constraint, index, and encryption information are replicated from the existing table.
 An index name created from the existing table changes according to a new table name, but an index name defined by a user is replicated as it is.
-Therefore, you should be careful at a query statement that is supposed to use a specific index created by using the index hint syntax(see :ref:`index-hint-syntax`).
+Therefore, you should be careful with a query statement that is supposed to use a specific index created by using the index hint syntax(see :ref:`index-hint-syntax`).

 You cannot create the column definition because the **CREATE TABLE ...
 LIKE** statement replicates the schema only.